ICAN-aneurysms/RIA-predict/README.md

   - Alban Gaignard, PhD, alban.gaignard@univ-nantes.fr, Université de Nantes, CHU Nantes, CNRS, Inserm, l’institut du thorax, F-44000 Nantes, France

 # Clinical data
+A simulated dataset was constructed according to ICAN data-collection to approximately remodel main tables and figures.

 The dataset is composed of 2505 rows (patients) et 28 variables as the original ICAN data-collection.

 The outcome is the rupture.